tpope/gem-ctags/README.markdown

 RubyGems Automatic Ctags Invoker
 ================================

-Nary a day of Ruby development goes by where I don't run `bundle open` or `gem open`.
+Nary a day of Ruby development goes by where I don't run [`gem open`][gem-edit] or `bundle open`.
 And when I go rooting around in a gem, I want tags.
 As good as I've gotten at `ctags -R .`, I've grown weary of it.
 So I wrote a RubyGems plugin to automatically invoke Ctags on gems as they are installed.

 Installation
 ------------

 If you haven't already, install [Exuberant Ctags][] and make sure it comes first in `$PATH`.
 With Homebrew, `brew install ctags`.
 Now all that's left to do is install gem-ctags and perform a one-off indexing of